 This free museum features collections on a variety of topics, including natural history, anthropology, paleontology, fine art, textiles, and various changing exhibitions.

-Some of the most visually impressive exhibits are the huge dinosaur skeleton replicas that dominate some of the large rooms and halls.
+Some of the most visually impressive exhibits at the Museum of Texas Tech University are the huge dinosaur skeleton replicas that dominate some of the large rooms and halls.
 You can also see a replica of a mammoth skeleton in the Ice Age exhibit.

 The Diamond M Gallery Wing showcases works by a number of western artists.
 Also of note is the colorful collection of Southwest Native American pottery and textiles.
 Changing exhibits compliment the permanent displays and create ongoing reasons for return visits.